 Fiction and Nonfiction

 Conason, Joe, and Gene Lyons, The Hunting of the President: The Ten-Year Campaign to Destroy Bill and Hillary Clinton, St. Martins Press, 2000.
 Detailed internet research and fact checking throughout manuscript preparation.

 Dibble, David, The Emotional Edge: The Power of Emotion in Cultural and Personal Change, 1995.
 A major work developed from author concepts about organizational and personal transformation; research, organization, writing, original sections, design.

 Goode, Caron, Afterlife: Journeys in Consciousness with Jerry Garcia, 2000.
 From raw transcript, development of a serious work including overall organization, and preparation of introductory chapter and chapter-opening material, narrative format with explanatory notes, and an extensive annotated bibliography.
 Preparation of an effective book proposal.

 Keepers, Terry D., Ph.D.
-Homesteading the Soul: A Spiritual Apprenticeship with a Prairie Grandfather, 2005.
+Homesteading the Soul: A Spiritual Apprenticeship with a Prairie Grandfather, Keystone Court Press, 2005.
 An important work of fictional biography and psychology.
 Accepted in two weeks by the first agent contacted.
-In publisher review.
 Editorial critique, consultation, photo scan/edit, assistance with word processing and manuscript preparation, and general author support.

 “Forest Stewardship Partnership.”
 An invited proposal to the USDA Forest Service, Apache National Forest District, 1999.
 Preparation of a proposal for a joint project for wildfire mitigation, ecological restoration, erosion control, increased biological diversity, sustainable Forest Ecosystem Management as envisioned by the Forest Service mandate.
 (Ecoscape Environmental Design, Boulder)